You’ll find Bergerac isn’t just another French town—it’s where medieval charm meets world-class wine country.

 Tucked beneath a vaulted cellar ceiling in the historic Petite Mission, you’ll find nearly 60 bronze and plaster sculptures that showcase Constantin Papachristopoulos’s artistic mastery.
 Known as Costi, he trained under renowned sculptor Antoine Bourdelle and created these remarkable pieces between 1929 and 1973.

-• Elegant homages to the feminine form
+• Elegant homages to the feminine form — Showcase graceful artistry

-• Striking male head studies
+• Striking male head studies — Display technical mastery

-• Intimate plaster works alongside finished bronzes
+• Intimate plaster works — Reveal the artist’s creative process alongside finished bronzes

 You’ll appreciate how the warm stone cellar enhances each sculpture’s beauty.
 This hidden gem earned Tripadvisor’s Travelers’ Choice award, recognizing it among the top 10% of attractions.
 Best of all, entry’s completely free!
 Most visitors spend just 5-10 minutes here, making it perfect for a quick cultural stop.